Prevents breathing problems.

 - You may need to take a different medicine if your asthma doesn’t improve and you need your rescue inhaler more often, or if tests show that your lung function is reduced.

-Risks and Warnings for Dulera (Mometasone / Formoterol)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Dulera (Mometasone / Formoterol)Skip risks section.
+Skip to common concerns section.

 - Higher risk if: